CCIFISAT/week_of_coding/Day 2/README.md

-# Welcome To Day 2
+# Welcome To Day 2 :tada:
 **Today we will learn how to design a Website using CSS.**

 # What is CSS